“A Literary Gem: now accessible to the English-speaking world”

-Metūgės [New Shoots] (Lithuanian linked-poem book published in Canada, 1952)
+Metūgės [New Shoots] (Lithuanian book of linked poems)

 by Birutė Pūkelevičiūtė (émigrée Lithuanian writer, 1923–2007)